aws-samples/data-protection/README.md

 ### Region Support

-Since these workshops use the Cloud9 IDE you can use run these workshops in the following regions where the  AWS Cloud9 service is available : **N.Virginia, Ohio, Oregon, Ireland and Singapore**
+Since these workshops use the Cloud9 IDE, you can use run these workshops in the following regions where the  AWS Cloud9 service is available : **N.Virginia, Ohio, Oregon, Ireland and Singapore.**

 ### Cloudformation templates for initial environment setup